Muokkaa

 For the GPO to take effect, the GPO change must be replicated to all domain controllers in the domain.

-To opt in for added LSA protection on multiple computers, you can use the Registry Client-Side Extension for Group Policy to modify HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa.
-For instructions, see Configure added LSA credentials protection later in this article.
+To opt in for added LSA protection on multiple computers, you can use the registry client-side extension for Group Policy to modify HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa.
+For instructions, see Enable and configure added LSA credentials protection later in this article.

 Identify plug-ins and drivers that LSASS.exe fails to load

-Check for the following events in Event Viewer Applications and Services Logs > Microsoft > Windows > CodeIntegrity > Operational:
+Check for the following events in Event Viewer by expanding Applications and Services Logs > Microsoft > Windows > CodeIntegrity > Operational:

-• Event 3033 records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a driver that didn't meet the Microsoft signing level requirements.
+• Event 3033 occurs when a code integrity check determines that a process, usually LSASS.exe, attempts to load a driver that doesn't meet the Microsoft signing level requirements.

-• Event 3063 records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a driver that didn't meet the security requirements for Shared Sections.
+• Event 3063 occurs when a code integrity check determines that a process, usually LSASS.exe, attempts to load a driver that doesn't meet the security requirements for shared sections.

-Shared Sections are typically the result of programming techniques that allow instance data to interact with other processes that use the same security context, which can create security vulnerabilities.
+Shared sections typically result when programming techniques allow instance data to interact with other processes that use the same security context.
+Shared sections can create security vulnerabilities.

 Enable and configure added LSA credentials protection